 To make sure Wells Fargo canceled your account, get a written confirmation for your records.

-2. How to Cancel a Chase Account
+2. How to Cancel a Chase Bank Account

-Wondering how to close a Chase account?
+Wondering how to close a Chase bank account?
 There are a couple of ways to close the account.
 It should also be noted that your cancellation cannot be processed online.
 Here’s how to close a bank account with Chase:

 - Transfer your remaining funds to your new bank account.
+Remember to leave a small sum of money in your Chase Bank account to cover any unexpected expenses.

 - Fill out the Account Closing Form.
 You’ll need to provide information, including the name of the account, your address and the address where you want Chase to send you the remaining balance in the account.